Cardinal-Cryptography/aleph-node-runner/README.md

 ./run_node.sh --name <your_nodes_name> --ip <your IP>  --stash_account <validator_stash_account_id>
 ```

 It might take quite some time before you actually get the node running: the script will first download required files, including a database snapshot (sized ~100GB).
-You can alternatively skip this step by providing the `--skip` flag (see the 'Additional Options' section).
+You can alternatively skip this step by providing the `--sync_from_genesis` flag (see the 'Additional Options' section).
 The script will then run the node for you and you should start seeing some block-related output.

 > 💡 The choice of <code>your_nodes_name</code> is entirely up to you but for the sake of more comprehensible logs please try using something unique and memorable.